jeremyBanks/database/docs/rfcs/0003-initial.md

 `connectSync?(): Connection`.
 In these cases, drivers may choose to implement one or both variations of each method.

-- `driver.WithDriver` interface
+- `driver.Module` interface
   - `.driver: Driver`
-  - Driver library modules should implement this interface themselves by exporting an instance of their `Driver` implementation as `.driver`.
+  - Driver library modules should implicit implement this interface themselves by exporting an instance of their `Driver` implementation as `.driver`.
 This is the entry point through which the other interfaces will be accessed.
     ```ts
     // driver
     import * as driver from "/x/database/sql/driver.ts";